-- 5.2.1 Sexual harassment is one form of prohibited workplace harassment.
-California's Fair Employment and Housing Act defines sexual harassment as harassment based on sex or of a sexual nature, gender harassment, or harassment based on pregnancy, childbirth or related medical conditions. - 5.2.2 As stated above, sexual harassment will violate this policy and be considered misconduct even if it does not rise to the level of legally actionable harassment.
+5.2.1 Sexual harassment is one form of prohibited workplace harassment.
+California's Fair Employment and Housing Act defines sexual harassment as harassment based on sex or of a sexual nature, gender harassment, or harassment based on pregnancy, childbirth or related medical conditions.